-- Enterprise domains allow filtering and excluding; whereas non-Enterprise domains can only search for a specific IP Address, Ray ID, or Rule ID.
+Firewall events are listed in the Firewall app under the Overview tab.
+Firewall analytics allow filtering and excluding; whereas non-Enterprise domains can only search for a specific IP Address, Ray ID, or Rule ID.

 Firewall analytics provide the following data for a predefined duration of 30 minutes to up to 72 hours:

-- provides details of the traffic flagged or actioned by a Cloudflare security feature (IP addresses, User Agents, Paths, Countries, Hosts, ASNs, HTTP Methods, etc).
+- Top events by source provides details of the traffic flagged or actioned by a Cloudflare security feature (IP addresses, User Agents, Paths, Countries, Hosts, ASNs, HTTP Methods, etc).

-Using firewall analytics
+Filter firewall analytics

-Adjust the scope of analytics by either clicking on Add filter under Firewall Events or clicking the Filter or Exclude buttons that appear when hovering over analytics data.
+Adjust the scope of analytics by either clicking on Add filter under Firewall Events or clicking the Filter or Exclude buttons that appear when hovering over analytics data legend.